How to Calculate False Position in Excel

-If you want to learn how to calculate false position in Excel, you are in the right place.
-We will explain what false position is, how it works, and how to apply it in Excel with a simple example.
+If you want to learn how to calculate false position in Excel using the false position method for numerical root-finding, you are in the right place.
+We will explain what false position is, how it works, and demonstrate how to use the false position root-finding technique in Excel with a practical example.

 How to calculate?